DiogoWernek/NewsPortal/README.md

 <h1>🚀 Tech News: My Tech News Portal 🖥️</h1>

-Tech News is an app I developed to test and improve my skills with CSS Grid. 🧑‍💻 ⚠️⚠️not responsive yet!⚠️⚠️
+Tech News is an app I developed to test and improve my skills with CSS Grid. 🧑‍💻 ⚠️not responsive yet!⚠️

 The goal was to create a tech news portal with a modern layout.
 It was a great opportunity to apply Grid Layout concepts.